michalzurawski/NAND-to-Tetris/Readme.md

 2. [Demultiplexer](#demultiplexer)

 #### Multiplexer

+[Multiplexer](https://en.wikipedia.org/wiki/Multiplexer) selects one of its input and forwards to the output.
+It has one single select line (below denoted as *sel*) which is used to select which input to use.

 | sel | In0 | In1 | Out |
 |-----| --- | --- | --- |